 Upon exposure to osteogenic differentiation medium for three weeks, hPDMSCs showed changes in cell morphology.
 They changed from fibroblast-like to cuboidal-shaped, as they differentiated and mineralized.
-Calcium phosphate mineralization, which stained positive by alizarin red S stain, indicated direct evidence of calcium deposits as an amorphous accumulation between cells (Figure (Figure3C)3C) after the third week of osteogenic induction.
+Calcium phosphate mineralization, which stained positive by alizarin red S stain, indicated direct evidence of calcium deposits as an amorphous accumulation between cells (Figure 3C) after the third week of osteogenic induction.

 When exposed to a neuronal differentiation cocktail medium for 21 days, hPDMSCs changed their morphology to neuronal cell.
-These cells stained positive for the neuronal markers Map2 and NeuN (Figure (Figure 33D).
+These cells stained positive for the neuronal markers Map2 and NeuN (Figure 3D).

-Differentiation to islets-like clusters and their functional study

-The induction of hPDMSCs with serum-free medium containing a cocktail of ITS, nicotinamide, and taurine has microscopically shown progressive cell clustering from day 2 onwards.
-This led to typical ILC formation at the end of day 10 (Figure (Figure4A).4A). hPDMSCs that proliferated as an adherent monolayer aggregated into spherical cell clusters when the medium was changed from serum-containing medium to day 1 SFM (SFM-i).
+Differentiation to islets-like clusters and their functional study gressive cell clustering from day 2 onwards.
+This led to typical ILC formation at the end of day 10 (Figure 4A). hPDMSCs that proliferated as an adherent monolayer aggregated into spherical cell clusters when the medium was changed from serum-containing medium to day 1 SFM (SFM-i).
 Cellular aggregation occurred as a gradual process, and complete clusters were formed by 24-36 h of incubation in SFM-i.
 The cells formed tight clusters that resembled pancreatic islets.
 Henceforth, these clusters were termed ILCs.
-ILCs gradually matured to pancreatic hormone-expressing cells when exposed to SFM-ii followed by SFM-iii supplemented with beta-cell maturation factors like GLP-1 and nicotinamide (SFM-ii).
-After 10 days of induction, these mature ILCs stained positive for islet-specific DTZ stain (Figure (Figure4B).4B).
-DTZ is known to selectively stain pancreatic beta-cells because of its high zinc content; non-islet tissue remained unstained.
-After 30 days, viable ILCs were found by trypan blue dye exclusion method (Figure (Figure5E).5E).
-These clusters were also found positive for insulin and glucagon (Figure (Figure4C)4C) by immunocytochemistry.
-We obtained about 600-650 ILCs from a dish containing 3 x 10^5 cells.
+ILCs gradually matured to pancreatic hormone-expressing cells when exposed to SFM-ii followed by SFM-iii supplemented with beta-cell maturation factors like GLP-1 and nicotinamide (SFM-iii).
+After 10 days of induction, these mature ILCs stained positive for islet-specific DTZ stain (Figure 4B).
+DTZ is known to selectively stain pancreatic beta-cells because of its high zinc content; nonislet tissue remained unstained.
+After 30 days, viable ILCs were found by trypan blue dye exclusion method (Figure 5E).
+These clusters were also found positive for insulin and glucagon (Figure 4C) by immunocytochemistry.
+We obtained about 600-650 ILCs from a dish containing $3 \times 10^5$ cells.
 Hence, the efficiency and fraction of hPDMSCs undergoing differentiation ranged between 65-70%, depending on the yield of ILCs.
 This represents 20-25% beta-cells per islet.